buchifadev/dacade-celo-tutorial/README.md

         emit MakeRequestEvent(msg.sender, _to, _amount);
     }
 ```
-Make request function above creats a new request object is got from its parameters.
-It sets' the `to` and `amount` value of the request from its input and sets the rest values to their default value.
-It then imcrememnts the requests tracker by 1 and then emit the Make requst event.
+The `makerRequest` function above creates a new request object gotten from its parameters.
+It sets' the `to` and `amount` value of the request from its input and sets the rest pf thr values to their default value.
+It then imcrememnts the requests tracker by 1 and then emit the `MakeREequstevent`.

 ```
    // Complete an existing request